 Like emergency medicine, evidence based medicine, resuscitation, or medical education?
 I am certainly biased, but I think you should follow this blog:

-Justin Morgenstern.
-Medical Education: A scientific statement from the AHA, First10EM, 2019.
+Morgenstern, J. Medical Education: A scientific statement from the AHA, First10EM, April 7, 2019.
 Available at: